PowerNukkitX/PNX-Website/PowerNukkitX/config/资源包加密_en-us.md

 ## 2. Configure your key

-The file with the same name as the resource package is named with a `.key` extension name (suffix).
+The file with the same name as the resource package is named with a `.key` file extension name.
 The content is the 32-key corresponding to the resource package.

 Example: There are two files in the `resource_packs` folder.
 | file name      | description  |